Esri/arcgis-maps-sdk-dotnet-samples/src/Android/Xamarin.Android/Samples/Utility network/TraceUtilityNetwork/readme.md

 ## How it works

 1. Create a `MapView` and subscribe to its `GeoViewTapped` event.
+2. Create and load a `ServiceGeodatabase` with a feature service URL and get tables by their layer IDs.
-2. Create and load a `Map` that contains `FeatureLayer`(s) that are part of a utility network.
+3. Create a `Map` that contains `FeatureLayer`(s) created from the `ServiceGeodatabase`'s tables.
-3. Create and load a `UtilityNetwork` using the utility network feature service URL and the map created in step 2.
+4. Create and load a `UtilityNetwork` with the same feature service URL and this `Map`.
-4. Add a `GraphicsOverlay` with symbology that distinguishes starting locations from barriers.
+5. Add a `GraphicsOverlay` with symbology that distinguishes starting locations from barriers.
-5. Identify features on the map and add a `Graphic` that represents its purpose (starting location or barrier) at the tapped location.
+6. Identify features on the map and add a `Graphic` that represents its purpose (starting location or barrier) at the tapped location.
-6. Create a `UtilityElement` for the identified feature.
+7. Create a `UtilityElement` for the identified feature.
-7. Determine the type of this element using its `NetworkSource.SourceType` property.
+8. Determine the type of this element using its `UtilityNetworkSource.sourceType` property.
-8. If the element is a junction with more than one terminal, display a terminal picker.
-Then set the junction's `Terminal` property with the selected terminal.
+9. If the element is a junction with more than one terminal, display a terminal picker.
+Then set the junction's `UtilityTerminal` property with the selected terminal.
-9. If an edge, set its `FractionAlongLine` property using `GeometryEngine.FractionAlong`.
+10. If an edge, set its `FractionAlongLine` property using `GeometryEngine.fractionAlong`.
-10. Add this `UtilityElement` to a collection of starting locations or barriers.
+11. Add this `UtilityElement` to a collection of starting locations or barriers.
-11. Create `TraceParameters` with the selected trace type along with the collected starting locations and barriers (if applicable).
+12. Create `UtilityTraceParameters` with the selected trace type along with the collected starting locations and barriers (if applicable).
-12. Set the `TraceParameters.TraceConfiguration` with the utility tier's `TraceConfiguration` property.
+13. Set the `UtilityTraceParameters.traceConfiguration` with the tier's `UtilityTier.traceConfiguration` property.
-13. Run a `UtilityNetwork.TraceAsync` with the specified parameters.
+14. Run a `UtilityNetwork.traceAsync` with the specified parameters.
-14. For every `FeatureLayer` in the map, select the features using the `UtilityElement.ObjectId` from the filtered list of `UtilityElementTraceResult.Elements`.
+15. For every `FeatureLayer` in the map, select the features returned with `GetFeaturesForElementsAsync` from the elements matching their `UtilityNetworkSource.featureTable` with the layer's `FeatureTable`.

 ## Relevant API